WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod02/0201-Manage disks and volumes in Windows Server.md

 ### Scenario

-You need to create and configure a VHD for use in Windows Server Hyper-V. The VHD will be for the Sales department.
+You need to create and configure a VHD for use in Microsoft Hyper-V running in Windows Server.
+The VHD will be for the Sales department.
 You will use Windows PowerShell to achieve these objectives.

 The main tasks for this exercise are as follows: